DefGuard/docs/deployment-strategies/overview.md

 ## Before you begin

-1. Make sure you understand [Defguard's architecture](../in-depth/architecture/), especially why there are three main components: Defguard Core, Defguard Edge, and Defguard Gateway.
+1. Make sure you understand [Defguard’s architecture](../in-depth/architecture/), especially why there are three main components: Defguard Core, Defguard Edge, and Defguard Gateway.

 2. Make sure your infrastructure is prepared by following the [recommendations](hardware-os-network-and-firewall-recommendations.md).